fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 The exercises are submitted via GitHub, and by marking the exercises as done in the [submission system](https://studies.cs.helsinki.fi/fullstackopen2019/).

 You can submit all of the exercises into the same repository, or use multiple different repositories.
 If you submit exercises from different parts into the same repository, name your directories well.
-If you use a private repository to submit the exercises, add _mluukkai_ as a contributor to it.
+If you use a private repository to submit the exercises, add _mluukkai_ as a collaborator to it.

 One good way to name the directories in your submission repository is as follows: